 All nine gifts of the Spirit as listed in I Corinthians 12:4-11 continue to be expressed in the church today and are subject to the order prescribed by Scripture.

-Communion is to be taken frequently and offered to all believers except those who are living in unrepentant rebellion or immorality.
+Communion is to be taken frequently and offered to all believers.
 The communion elements are symbols of Christ's body and blood and are useful to the exercise of faith in the person of Jesus Christ as the only means of absolving guilt, shame, and punishment of sin.

 The Kingdom of God is a present reality and a future hope, forcibly advancing through the agency of the church.